The MedTech Research Network has many initiatives to increase engagement with the public – with a special focus on Māori and Pacific communities.

 Almost 100 year 9 and 10 students in the Waikato region got up close and personal with researchers from the Auckland Bioengineering Institute on Innovation Day this week.

-Innovation Day is a MedTech CoRE programme initiated four years ago by Te Kōhao Health as part of its Māori Schools Outreach Programme.
+Innovation Day is a MedTech Research Network programme initiated four years ago by Te Kōhao Health as part of its Māori Schools Outreach Programme.

 The day brings together researchers from universities across New Zealand, to encourage Māori students to stick with their STEM subjects, to highlight where maths and science can take them in their careers, and how it can be used to make a difference in people’s lives.

 The event was hosted by Ngā Taiātea Wharekura in Hamilton and this year included students from Ngāruawāhia High School.